hicugi/tvmaze/Readme.md

 [Live demo](http://tvmaze.webmaho.com/).

-[AppBefore](src/components/App/Before.vue) made for styles which comes before all other components.
+[AppBefore](src/components/App/Before.vue) made for styles which come before all other components.

-Class names in components has one place of truth.
-Whenever you want to change class, you have to make it in 2 places (css & props).
+Class names in components have one place of truth.
+Whenever you want to change class, you have to perform the change in two places (css & props).
 Also `className` can be replaced by parent and has new styles. `c-` stays for components and `p-` for pages.</p>

 Router navigation uses `name`, `params` & `query` from `vue-router`.

-[UiInput](src/components/Ui/Input.vue) component stays close to original `input` as much as possiable but with `v-model` support.
+[UiInput](src/components/Ui/Input.vue) component stays close to original `input` as much as possible but with `v-model` support.

 ## Pros